Jbleezy/BO2-Reimagined/README.md

 * Added upgraded version
 * Kills on any round (normally stops killing after round 100)
 * Removed additional goo created by chain kills
+* Added teddy bear to buildable table after weapon is taken from it
+* Teddy bear standing up means weapon is not available from Mystery Box
+* Teddy bear lying down means weapon is available from Mystery Box

 ### Paralyzer
 * Kills on any round